quadram-institute-bioscience/LoRTIS/readme.md

 <pre>
 cd example
 sh short-reads.sh
-# Finally load the example.embl into Artemis and add user plot
+# Finally load the example.embl into Artemis, then add the insertion plot as described above.
 </pre>

-The workflow proceeds as in example 1 but short read mapping software is used.
+The workflow proceeds as in example 1 but BWA is used rather than Minimap2 as the mapping software.

 # Optional Utilities

-This is a collection of additional scripts which aid in the processing of data before and after the main workflow.
+A collection of 10 utilities are provided to for processing of data before, and after, the main workflow.

 ## Pre-processing